Trump departs White House, tells supporters in final address as president: 'We will be back in some form'

 Trump also oversaw a booming economy for much of his term, passed a tax cut that is still highly popular among Republicans and redefined U.S. trade policy.

-Trump oversaw an era full of change, including a burgeoning geopolitical rivalry with China.
+Trump helmed the U.S. through an era full of change, including a burgeoning geopolitical rivalry with China.
 To address the threat from that country and others, Trump created a new branch of the military, the Space Force.
 Trump also oversaw a remarkable turnaround in the functionality of the Veterans Administration.

 In the final full day of Trump's presidency, his State Department made a historic determination that China is committing genocide against Uyghur Muslims, a direct accusation of crimes against humanity past presidents have been reluctant to make against other nations.